richard-1257/alx-system_engineering-devops/0x0B-ssh/README.md

 # SSH

-In this project, I started working with Puppet as a configuration management tool.
-I practiced writing Puppet manifest files to create a file, install a package, and execute a command.
+In this project, I became familiar connecting to and working with servers using the SSH protocol.
+I worked on a server provided by ALX.

 ## Tasks 📃
-- 0. Create a file
+- 0. Use a private key
      - [0-create_a_file.pp](https://github.com/richard-1257/alx-system_engineering-devops/blob/master/0x0A-configuration_management/0-create_a_file.pp):  Puppet manifest file that creates a file school in the /tmp directory.
        - File permissions: `0744`.
        - File group: `www-data`.